atlacc182-ai/Git-Build/README.md

 # Git-Build

 Git-Build is a Windows desktop Git repository build manager.
-Paste a public Git repository URL, let Git-Build clone it, detect the build system, confirm dependency steps, build the project, stream live logs, explain build failures in plain English, and open resulting binaries.
+Upload the source code from a local folder, let Git-Build clone it, detect the build system, confirm dependency steps, build the project, stream live logs, explain build failures in plain English, and open resulting binaries.

 ## Supported Build Systems